watzo/aksy/README.txt

 Setting the USB_DEBUG environment variable can help to obtain more info from the low level usb communication.

-Common reasons for not being able to set up a USB connection are: device permissions are set too restrictive (read-only, root permissions)
+Common reasons for not being able to set up a USB connection are that the device permissions are set too restrictive (read-only, root permissions).
+Eg.
+Ubuntu mounts usb devices under /dev/bus/usb, so one should check /dev/bus/usb/<bus id>/<device id> to verify.
+The output from lsusb can be used to determine bus and device id.
+Highly likely the bus and device ids will change when the sampler is reconnected; HAL can be used to automate the chown on connect.
+See the config directory in the src distribution for an example policy file (copy to /etc/hal/fdi/policy if you're using Ubuntu) and permissions script (install in /usr/bin/set-permissions).

 5. Developing